renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 - RTCK: Return Test Clock
 - TRST: Test Reset

-Raspberry PI 3 has two possible ways to connect JTAG, Raspberry Pi 4 and later have only one:
+Raspberry Pi 3 has two possible ways to connect JTAG, Raspberry Pi 4 and later have only one:

 | GPIO | Alternative function | Signal                |
 |------|----------------------|-----------------------|